 Debug Mode in WordPress helps users see error statements when something goes wrong in WordPress, such as – poorly-designed WordPress plugins may exhaust PHP memory limit and output error statements on screen.

-To get started, you must change the wp-config.php file in WordPress root directory.
+First, you must change the wp-config.php file in the WordPress root directory.

 Head over to cPanel options -> File Manager and locate the wp-config.php file.
-Here, the Hosting interface helps you edit files; you can choose the file and click Edit to proceed.
+The Hosting interface helps you edit files; you can choose the file and click Edit to proceed.

 Next, add the following code to the content and save changes at the end.